gemseo/gemseo/doc_src/mdo/optimization.rst

 -----------------------------------

-Once the optimization problem created, it can be solved using one of the available optimization algorithms from the :class:`.OptimizersFactory`, by means of the function :meth:`!.OptimizersFactory.execute` whose mandatory arguments are the :class:`.OptimizationProblem` and the optimization algorithm name.
+Once the optimization problem created, it can be solved using one of the available optimization algorithms from the :class:`.OptimizationLibraryFactory`, by means of the function :meth:`!.OptimizationLibraryFactory.execute` whose mandatory arguments are the :class:`.OptimizationProblem` and the optimization algorithm name.
 For example, in the case of the `L-BFGS-B algorithm <https://en.wikipedia.org/wiki/Limited-memory_BFGS>`_ with normalized design space, we have:

 .. code::

-    from gemseo.algos import OptimizersFactory
+    from gemseo.algos import OptimizationLibraryFactory
-    opt = OptimizersFactory().execute(problem, "L-BFGS-B",
+    opt = OptimizationLibraryFactory().execute(problem, "L-BFGS-B",
                                       normalize_design_space=True)
     print "Optimum = " + str(opt)